+- 39. As we continue to follow Scottish

+Government guidelines and

+acknowledge the Council's working

+arrangements, we are currently

-- 41. As we do not know when the current restrictions will end, we are planning to carry out our 2020/21 audit remotely.
-As in 2019/20 we have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and videoconferencing. - All meetings are now held over Skype, Microsoft Teams or by telephone. - We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible. - 42.
+planning to carry out our audit

+remotely.
+We have the following

+arrangements in place:

+- All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information.

+- All of our staff are fully contactable by email, phone call and videoconferencing.

+- All meetings are now held over Skype, Microsoft Teams or by telephone.

+- We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible. - 40.
 If resourcing levels in any part of our business are compromised due to illness or inability to work, we will refocus our teams as necessary to deliver to deadlines.
 Our teams are holding regular catch ups to allow us to re-prioritise workloads as necessary.